johnfritzel/ecommerce-pipeline-analysis/README.md

 # E-commerce Analysis with Data Pipeline

-This project provides a comprehensive data processing pipeline for cleaning, analyzing, and importing e-commerce dataset into a MySQL database.
+This project provides a comprehensive data processing pipeline for cleaning, analyzing, and importing e-commerce dataset from [Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data) into a MySQL database.
 The pipeline includes data profiling, cleaning, and exploratory data analysis capabilities.

 &nbsp;
 ## Project Structure